1 History of Globalization

 Movement of Capital

 After World War II, there were significant attempts to globalize finance.
 One such attempt was the Bretton Woods Agreement in 1944, which pegged other nations’ currencies to the U.S. dollar, creating an international monetary system.
-Eventually, under this new system, large domestic banks became internationalized, especially between 1964 and 1980.
+The vision that those at Bretton Woods had of this system was that it would be one that could provide exchange rate stability, prevent competitive devaluations, and promote economic growth.
+Eventually, under this new system, large domestic banks became internationalized, especially between 1964 and 1980 (Ghizoni, 2013).

 Foreign assistance is another form of moving capital across borders given that it is the largest component of the international affairs budget, and makes up 1% of the entire federal budget.
 The U.S. has become the largest foreign aid donor in the world, “accounting for nearly 23% of total official development assistance from major donor governments in 2019”, which was the last time data was collected on this topic (Morgenstern & Nick, 2022).
 The major foreign aid categories include multilateral and bilateral development assistance, humanitarian assistance, strategic economic assistance, and security assistance (Morgenstern & Nick, 2022).
 One of the most famous examples of the movement of capital during this time was the Marshall Plan, provisioned by the Economic Cooperation Act in 1948.
-The Plan disbursed more than $15 billion dollars by some estimates to Great Britain, France and West Germany for the purposes of spurring production and international trade, along with spreading ideals of democracy to contain the spread of communism (Marshall Plan, 2009).
+The Plan disbursed more than 15 billion dollars by some estimates to Great Britain, France, and West Germany to spur production and international trade, along with spreading ideals of democracy to contain the spread of communism (Marshall Plan, 2009).

 Movement of People

 Migration stalled with World War I, but resumed in the 1980s and remained historically high despite the various methods used to control it.
-Currently, the U.S. is the “most popular destination for international immigrants” (Wayne, 2015).
 Unlike in the eras preceding Pax Americana, the personal and financial costs of immigrating have substantially decreased.
+Currently, and perhaps due to this fact, the U.S. is the “most popular destination for international immigrants” (Wayne, 2015).

 Personal costs decreased as developments in transportation technology made it faster and safer to travel.
-Changes in information technology such as the Internet and news media have also decreased personal costs.
-Financially, new immigrants have been able to benefit from another consequence of economic globalization, remittances, by older immigrants (Berridge, 2016).
-These substantially lowered costs have allowed for heavy “corridors” of human traffic between poorer countries to richer countries, such as Mexico and the U.S. or between Turkey and Germany.
-Corridors have also opened up between poorer countries such as Bangladesh to India (Berridge, 2016).
+Financially, new immigrants have been able to benefit from the consequences of economic globalization, typically in the form of remittances, by older immigrants (Berridge, 2016).
+These substantially lowered costs have allowed for heavy “corridors” of human traffic between less wealthy countries and wealthier countries, such as Mexico and the U.S., or between Turkey and Germany.
 Migration increased from 446 per million world inhabitants in the 1980s to 603 per million world inhabitants in the 1990s.
 In the first decade of the 21st century alone, the rate of international migration “exceeded that of the 19th century” (Wayne, 2015).
 Corresponding to this increase in immigration, there are more formal barriers to migration than permits, passports, and visas than ever.
-The movement of people has created benefits, yet they are unequal between host countries and home countries (see Figure 2; Wayne, 2015).
+The movement of people has created benefits, yet these benefits are unequal between home and host countries (the latter benefit more — see Figure 2; Wayne, 2015).

 Movement of Technology and Knowledge